furtivesock/georges-sender/README.md

   - [X] Show/hide areas
     - [X] Button
   - [ ] Mouse moving on the panorama (home)
-  - [ ] Memorise the position of the scroll on the panorama
+  - [ ] Memorize the position of the scroll on the panorama
-  - [ ] Fix location image cover all the window
+  - [X] Fix location image cover all the window
   - [ ] Optimize in Firefox (areas texts not showing)
   - [ ] Fix location images loading at first time
   - [ ] Keypress events